Adldap2/Adldap2/docs/query-builder.md

     ->first();
 ```

-You can even perform multiple wheres by separating your fields by an `And`:
+You can even perform multiple dynamic wheres by separating your fields by an `And`:

 ```php
 // This would perform a search for a user with the